puppetlabs/device_manager/README.md

 Specifies whether to run `puppet device` during each `puppet agent` run on the puppet agent.

+If `puppet device --target` is available, it will create an Exec resource for each device; otherwise, it will create one Exec resource for all devices.

 Setting to true, it can be combined with Orchestration (and a PQL query) to indirectly orchestrate a `puppet device` run on the puppet agent for a device:

 ~~~